 Fiestas of Palmares, Palmares.
 Perhaps the largest and best organized of the traditional fiestas, this includes bullfights, a horseback parade (tope), and many concerts, carnival rides, and food booths.
 First 2 weeks in January.

 Fiestas of Santa Cruz, Santa Cruz, Guanacaste.
 This religious celebration honors the Black Christ of Esquipulas (a famous Guatemalan statue), featuring folk dancing, marimba music, and bullfights.
 Mid-January.

 Fiesta of the Diablitos, Rey Curré village near San Isidro de El General.
 Boruca Indians wearing wooden devil and bull masks perform dances representative of the Spanish conquest of Central America; there are fireworks displays and an Indian handicrafts market.
 Late January.

 Día del Boyero (Oxcart Drivers’ Day), San Antonio de Escazú.
 Colorfully painted oxcarts parade through this suburb of San José, and local priests bless the oxen.
 Second Sunday in March.

 National Orchid Show, San José.
 Orchid growers throughout the world gather to show their wares, trade tales and secrets, and admire the hundreds of species on display.
-Contact the Costa Rican Tourist Board for the location and dates in 2012.
+Contact the Costa Rican Tourist Board for the current year’s location and dates.
 Mid-March.